janak0ff/devops-blog/src/data/blog/cloud/Django Deployment- EC2, Virtual Environments, and Docker.md

 3.  **Use a Production Database:** Migrate from SQLite to a robust database like PostgreSQL, ideally using AWS RDS for managed services.
 4.  **Set up HTTPS (SSL/TLS):** Secure your application with an SSL certificate (e.g., using Certbot with Let's Encrypt).
 5.  **Environment Variables:** Store sensitive data (like Django's `SECRET_KEY`, database credentials) using environment variables or AWS Secrets Manager, not directly in `settings.py`.

-Congratulations\!
-You've successfully deployed your Django todo app to an AWS EC2 instance using both a virtual environment and Docker for testing.
-This is a huge step in your cloud journey\!
-\</immersive\>